samidfy/Book_Template/README.md

 ## How to use the Template

 Duplicate the repository into a new folder with the name of your book.
 You could use the command `cp -R Book_Template MY_PROJECT`.
+Or you can fork the repository.
+You need do be certain to either delete the `.git`-folder and re-initialize git or to change remotes to point to a new repository, if you copied.

 Then change the file `book/_config.yml` to fit the new book.

-Text you write has to be in Markdown, MyST oder Jupyter Notebook format.
+Any text you write has to be in Markdown, MyST oder Jupyter Notebook format.
 To present it in the book you need to link to each file in the `book/_toc.yml`.

 ## Local development